 Few places impress quite like the counter at Luca.
 A warm and upscale Italian restaurant in Clerkenwell, it serves excellent pastas like rigatoni with pork sausage ragu and some parmesan fries that honestly might be the best thing since discovering the Barbican’s collection of podcasts.
 Although they have a big dining room you should call ahead to request the counter, they’re the best seats in the house.

 Pham Sushi is serving some of the best affordable sushi in London.
 And when we say affordable, we don’t mean that you might be able to escape with a bill just under £200 dahling, we’re talking a reasonably priced deluxe 16-piece set, including some pretty great nigiri.
 At the bottom of the Heron Tower, it’s a slick space with plenty of red leather and a few Japanese touches.
 When you're done with culture at the Barbican, get involved in the tempura—we’re big fans.

 Finsbury Avenue Square might feel like a pretty soulless setting for a romantic night out, but Bar Douro fills it with some heart.
-It’s a relaxed Portuguese bar and restaurant which you should be top of your list the next time you’re looking for somewhere to eat after a trip to the Barbican.
-And while you might come here for the counter seating and the laidback style of the place, you’ll stay for small plates of croquetes de alheira, the prawn rissole, salt cod hash, and the one absolutely essential order here, the creamy Azeitāo cheese served with homemade biscuits.
-They’ll also do you drinks and snacks throughout the day.
+It’s a relaxed Portuguese bar and restaurant which should be top of your list the next time you’re looking for somewhere to eat after a trip to the Barbican.
+Come for the counter seating and the laid-back style of the place, stay for small plates of croquetes de alheira, salt cod hash, and the one absolutely essential order, the cheese selection served with homemade biscuits.